 Financial Econometrics Using Stata.
 Stata Press Publication, S. Boffelli and G. Urga (2016).

-Due to the ongoing Public Health situation, the 2021 edition of this training Course will be offered ONLINE on a part-time basis.
-The course program has therefore been restructured into two, three hour, modules which will be offered on the 16th-17th December from 10:00 am to 1:30 pm CET.
+Due to the ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis.
+The course program has therefore been restructured into two modules which will be offered on the 20th-21st of January from 10:00 am to 1:30 pm Central European Time (CET).

 PhD Students: € 455.00

 Commercial: € 675.00

 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters students, access to student participation rates.
 Part-time master and doctoral students who are also currently employed will however, be allocated academic status.

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.